MarcoDiModica/HawkEngine_Warhammer40K/README.md

 - To save a scene, File->Save Scene; To create a scene, File->New Scene; To load a scene, right click the scene in the library and load

+## SKELETAL ANIMATION CONTROLS ##

+- Click add component on a gameobject to add skeletal animation source in the inspector
+- It should open a window to control the skeleton of the .fbx (not working)

 ## FEATURES ##

 - New revamped dockable UI look